 While I was not part of the Bob Moog Foundation, I still had an opportunity to see their work up close.
 There was always a new wonder waiting to be found as they dug their way through Bob’s archives.
 Rare documents and exotic prototypes were common finds.
 One day while visiting a cataloging operation, I got to hold in my hands something that was really special.
 It was the reel-to-reel demo tape that Wendy Carlos used to get the Switched-On Bach record deal; a synthesized version of the song What’s New Pussycat?
 As I held it, I was for a moment again that same 7th grade kid whose ears had just been blown wide open by sounds he never knew existed and I knew that a sense of wonder never goes away.

+In addition to other activities I also run the blog/YouTube channel ExperimentalSynth (experimentalsynth.com), where I have the absolute freedom to explore all aspects of electronic music and a variety of related topics.
 Connections have always been an important part of my life, and on ExperimentalSynth I try to instill the magic of creating something new by experimenting with connections.
 What happens when you connect your cell phone to a set of Moog Bass Pedals or a synthesizer to a $1,000,000 Star Wars-era analog video effects processor?
 There’s only one way to find out and over 40 years ago Bob Moog planted the seeds that made me want to know.